ids/cluster-builder/docs/advanced_swarm.md

 After successful deployment:

     cd clusters/ids
+    git add -A
+    git commit -a -m "deployed swarm-dev"
     git push origin master

 Which keeps the cluster definition packages and resulting certificates safe and secure.
+It also enables them to be easily shared and re-used, such as on a development workstation.

 At any point the entire structure of the toolset can be restored with two simple git clone commands: